spidey1202/spidey1202/README.md

 <img alt="Night Coding" src="./assets/Hand%20Wave.gif" width='40' align="right"/><img alt="Night Coding" src="./assets/Hand%20Wave.gif" width='40' align="left"/><h2 align="center">Hey there!
 I'm Sweta</h2>
 <h3 align="center">I'm a passionate software developer with a strong interest in machine learning and artificial intelligence.
 I enjoy exploring new technologies and building innovative solutions. </h3>

+### 👩‍💻 &nbsp;About Me

 - 👩‍💻 All of my projects are available at [https://github.com/spidey1202](https://github.com/spidey1202)

 - 📫 My Personal Portfolio Website: <a href="https://spidey1202.github.io/" target="_blank">Sweta Singh</a>

 - ⚡ Fun fact: I'm a big fan of puzzles and brain teasers.
 I love challenging myself with logic problems and riddles in my free time.
-If you have any interesting puzzles to share, feel free to reach out!

-### 👩‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+ - 💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.

-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Systems Design\
+ - 🌱 &nbsp;I'm on track for learning more about Artificial Intelligence and Systems Design.

-🦚 &nbsp;In my free time, I pursue classical dance and playing football as hobbies/side hustles.
+ - 🦚 &nbsp;In my free time, I pursue classical dance and playing football as hobbies/side hustles.

-<h3 align="left">Connect with me:</h3>
+<h3 align="left">🤝🏻 Connect with me</h3>
+ Feel free to reach out to me via email at [swetas1202@gmail.com](mailto:swetas1202@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/sweta-singh-a8b556223/).
+Looking forward to connecting with fellow developers and working on exciting projects!

 <img alt="Night Coding" src="https://raw.githubusercontent.com/spidey1202/spidey1202/main/assets/Night-Coding.gif" align="right"/>